 The 2017 PPPM Student Paper Honor Is:

-- The Market’s Law of Privacy: Case Studies in Privacy/Security Adoption, by Chetan Gupta, CIPP/US, UC Berkeley School of Law
+- The Market’s Law of Privacy: Case Studies in Privacy/Security Adoption, by Chetan Gupta, Associate, Baker McKenzie

 Based on the case studies chosen, the paper concludes that while single actors/groups often do drive the adoption of a standard, they tend to be significant players in the industry or otherwise well positioned to drive adoption and diffusion.
 The openness of a new standard can also contribute significantly to its success.
 When a privacy standard becomes industry dominant on account of a major actor, the cost to other market participants appears not to affect its diffusion.

 A further conclusion is that diffusion is also easiest in consumer facing products when it involves little to no inconvenience to consumers, and is carried out at the back end, yet results in tangible and visible benefits to consumers, who can then question why other actors in that space are not implementing it.
 Actors who do not adopt the standard may also potentially face reputational risks on account of non-implementation, and lose out on market share.